kyle-black/Movie-Lens/README.md

 ## Objectives

-1)  Improve on the current Recommender System, to increase user trust and keep visitors coming back to our website.
+1)  Improve on the current recommender system, to increase user trust and keep visitors coming back to our website.
 2)  Devise a way to recommend movies to brand new visitors and provide them with great selections that will keep them coming back to the Recommender System.